Cyber Asset Attack Surface Management 101

 The more data you ingest into your platform, the more value you’ll get out of it.
 At a high level, a CAASM solution supports the following cybersecurity and risk initiatives:

-• Automated Cyber Asset Inventories: Maintain a unified view of the attack surface by ingesting data from existing security tools, databases, controls, etc. CAASM seamlessly connects to virtually any source through agent-less connectors, enabling teams to achieve unparalleled visibility of everything that holds value to the organization.
+• Automate cyber asset inventory and maintenance: Maintain a unified view of the attack surface by ingesting data from existing security tools, databases, controls, etc. CAASM seamlessly connects to virtually any source through agent-less connectors, enabling teams to achieve unparalleled visibility of everything that holds value to the organization.

-• Endpoint Security: Automatically identify security coverage gaps and system misconfigurations, and ensure necessary tools are deployed to maintain a robust ecosystem.
+• Improve endpoint security: Automatically identify security coverage gaps and system misconfigurations, and ensure necessary tools are deployed to maintain a robust ecosystem.

-• Information Technology Systems Management: Maximize return on investment and ensure data hygiene by cross referencing the data ingested from your IT tools against your CMDB.
+• Sharpen information technology systems management: Maximize return on investment and ensure data hygiene by cross referencing the data ingested from your IT tools against your CMDB.

-• Vulnerability Management: Streamline virtually every stage of the vulnerability management lifecycle by leveraging the aggregation and contextualization capabilities within a centralized dashboard.
+• Optimize vulnerability management programs: Streamline virtually every stage of the vulnerability management lifecycle by leveraging the aggregation and contextualization capabilities within a centralized dashboard.

-• Incident Response: Significantly accelerate response times, identify risks in real-time and even pinpoint the blast radius in the event an incident occurs.
+• Advance incident response capabilities: Significantly accelerate response times, identify risks in real-time and even pinpoint the blast radius in the event an incident occurs.

-• Identity & Access Management: Rapidly understand and address privilege boundaries by comparing your attack surface against identity and access management systems such as Okta, Active Director, AWS IAM and more.
+• Enhance identity and access management: Rapidly understand and address privilege boundaries by comparing your attack surface against identity and access management systems such as Okta, Active Director, AWS IAM and more.

-• Compliance Assessments: Eliminate the need for “point-in-time” audits with continuous testing and evidence collection for common control frameworks including CIS, NIST, ISO 27001, and more.
+• Master compliance assessments: Eliminate the need for “point-in-time” audits with continuous testing and evidence collection for common control frameworks including CIS, NIST, ISO 27001, and more.

 Available eBook: Making the Case for Cyber Asset Attack Surface Management